Hair coloring: History

-Diodorus Siculus, a Greek historian, described in detail how Celtic people dyed their hair blonde:

-"Their aspect is terrifying...
+Diodorus Siculus, a Greek historian, described in detail how Celtic people dyed their hair blonde: "Their aspect is terrifying.
 They are very tall in stature, with rippling muscles under clear white skin.
 Their hair is blond, but not naturally so: they bleach it, to this day, artificially, washing it in lime and combing it back from their foreheads.
 They look like wood-demons, their hair thick and shaggy like a horse's mane.
-Some of them are clean-shaven, but others—especially those of high rank—shave their cheeks but leave a moustache that covers the whole mouth...".
+Some of them are clean-shaven, but others — especially those of high rank — shave their cheeks but leave a moustache that covers the whole mouth."

-The dyeing of hair is an ancient art that involves treatment of the hair with various chemical compounds.
-In ancient times, the dyes were obtained from plants.
-Some of the most well known are henna (Lawsonia inermis), indigo dye, Cassia obovata, senna, turmeric and amla.
-Others include katam (buxus dioica), black walnut hulls, red ochre and leeks.
+Hair coloring recipes were common in the medieval period and Renaissance.
+Trotula's De ornatu mulierum ("On Women's Cosmetics"), from the 12th century, has multiple recipes for bleaching and coloring hair.
 In the 1661 book Eighteen Books of the Secrets of Art & Nature, various methods of coloring hair black, gold, green, red, yellow, and white are explained.
+In 1856, English chemist William Henry Perkin accidentally discovered the first synthetic dye, mauveine, while attempting to synthesize quinine, a treatment for malaria.
+His discovery marked the beginning of the synthetic dye industry and laid the groundwork for later innovations in hair dye chemistry.
 The development of synthetic dyes for hair is traced to the 1860s discovery of the reactivity of para-phenylenediamine (PPD) with air.
 Eugène Schueller, the founder of L'Oréal, is recognized for creating the first synthetic hair dye in 1907.
 In 1947 the German cosmetics firm Schwarzkopf launched the first home color product, "Poly Color".
 Hair dyeing is now a multibillion-dollar industry that involves the use of both plant-derived and synthetic dyes.